GO Hawai’i: A Three Prong Approach to Understanding Hawaiian Culture

 GO Hawai’i provides unique experiences for our students and affords them with access to events, locations and people that are not accessible to the typical visitor.
 They will experience and learn the origination of characteristic traditions such as poi-making, hula dancing and the luau.
 They will learn true Hawaiian history and learn the story of Hawai'i as told by people of the Hawaiian race.
 In addition, the experience will include one or more service projects with native Hawaiians.

 Prerequisite: Readings and research as assigned by the program director.

 Academic credit: Two semester hours; this program and accompanying course satisfy the GO requirement.

 Majors of interest: Open to all majors.

-Cost: $4,500; includes all flights, accommodations, activities and some meals.
+Cost: $4,850, which includes accommodation, airfare, activities and meals.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.